Rjj18/fun-qrcode/README.md

 This project includes a GitHub Actions workflow that automatically deploys to GitHub Pages on every push to the `main` branch.

 **Manual Setup (One-time):**
-1. Go to your repository settings: https://github.com/Rjj18/fun-qrcode/settings/pages
+1. Go to your repository settings
 2. Navigate to "Pages" section
 3. Under "Source", select **"GitHub Actions"**
 4. The workflow will automatically deploy your app

 **Result:**
-- Your app will be available at: https://rjj18.github.io/fun-qrcode
+- Your app will be available at: https://username.github.io/fun-qrcode
 - Updates deploy automatically when you push to `main`
 - Check deployment status in the "Actions" tab of your repository